nerc-project/nerc-docs/docs/openstack/access-and-security/create-a-key-pair.md

 ![New Key Pair](images/new_key_pair.png)

-You can now skip ahead to [Adding the key to an ssh-agent](#adding-your-ssh-key-to-the-ssh-agent)
+You can now skip ahead to [Adding the key to an ssh-agent](#adding-your-ssh-key-to-the-ssh-agent).

 ## Create a Key Pair